 An earner must consider every option that can save taxes and set aside a larger egg nest that can be a blessing for retirement.
 The plan is like a critical tool that can see a person through his golden years.

 As the name suggests, it allows an employee to defer the compensation which he has earned in a specific tax year to a future tax year.
 These plans are not for every employee.
 It is the employer who sets up the terms and conditions under which an employee can gain access to such a scheme.

 Both the employer and the employee in an organization can make contributions to compensation schemes.

 - Employee stock options – Given to an employee as part of a compensation plan

 - Retirement plans – The amount paid to an employee once he retires from the organization is known as a retirement plan.

 - Pensions – The amount paid when an employee retires

-Types of deferred compensation
+Types of the deferred compensation plan

-There are two types of deferred compensation
+There are two types of deferred compensation.

 1. Qualified deferred compensation